-JARED GROSS is a Senior Attorney at Homan & Stone.
+JARED GROSS is Of Counsel at Homan & Stone.
 His wide-ranging practice has focused on general liability and business litigation (including automobile, premises, public entity, products, wrongful death and dog bite liability).
 Mr. Gross has dozens of jury trials to his experience, and has a demonstrated passion for achieving the best possible and most practical outcomes for his clients.

 Mr. Gross is a self-described “attorney educator,” and is a nationally recognized expert on bar exam preparation, having lectured on this topic throughout the country for over 30 years.
 He has been a faculty member at Western State College of Law (Fullerton), lecturing on Civil Procedure and Remedies, and at Abraham Lincoln University School of Law, lecturing on Constitutional Law, First Amendment, and Advanced Business Organizations.
 He was a Program Head for the Legal Assistant (Paralegal) Department at Charter College, Long Beach and was responsible for curriculum design for the certification program.